 Adverse effect of climate on freshwater systems aggravate the impacts of other stresses, such as population growth, changing economic activity, land use change, and urbanization.

 Globally, water demand will grow in the coming decades, primarily due to population growth and water requirement and for irrigating in warmer temperatures.
-Also, predicted climate change impacts such as, higher water temperatures and increased precipitation intensity.
+Also, climate change impacts such as higher water temperatures and increased precipitation intensity are predicted.

 Longer periods of low flows and floods will exacerbate many forms of water pollution, that impacts the ecosystem, human health and water system reliability.